-In the mid-period of the Tang Dynasty, there was a herbal merchant named Song Qing who lived in the capital of Chang’an in the western part of the city.
-During that time, there was a well-known adage that held: “Medicinal herbal merchant Song Qing is a person with righteous thinking.”
+In the mid-period of the Tang Dynasty, there was a herb merchant named Song Qing who lived in the capital of Chang’an in the western part of the city.
+During that time, there was a well-known adage that held: “Medicinal herb merchant Song Qing is a person with righteous thinking.”

 Being a humble merchant, how was he held in such high esteem?
 This was because Song Qing carried on his trade in a completely independent and unique manner from other merchants.

 The first difference in his trading method was that he treated the herb pickers particularly well.
 When the pickers returned from the remote mountains and deep valleys, they first of all brought their herbs to Song Qing and he selected the herbs of the highest quality.

 Song Qing would pay the pickers top price, over and above the usual rate offered by other merchants.
 In this way, the valuable medicinal herbs, along with their herbal quality and herbal potency, became readily available to Song Qing and were naturally of higher quality than the herbs available to other traders.

 The physicians in Chang’an used Song Qing’s herbs and supplemented them with their own prescriptions.
 They would all sell well, so everyone had high praise for Song Qing.
 Those who were sick and had sores on their bodies would approach Song Qing for medicine in order to recover health as quickly as possible.
 Song Qing always acceded to every request.

 The second difference in his trading method was that regardless of whether the patient was rich or poor, Song Qing would always dispense the best herbs.
 For those patients who had no money, Song Qing would ask them to write out an IOU note before taking away the medication.
 It was left up to the patient’s honor whether or not they returned to pay Song Qing when they later had the money.